 The City is proposing three alternatives based on projected future growth patterns.
 Alternative 1, No Action, calls for keeping the City's existing Plan without modifications.
-Alternative 2, Recommended Growth Target, allows for changes in the Plan to accommodate the 20-year population growth projection for Pasco allocated by the Office of Financial Management (OFM).
+Alternative 2, Recommended Growth Target, allows for changes in the Plan to accommodate the 20-year population growth projection for Pasco allocated by the OFM.
 Alternative 3, Recommended Growth Target High Density also accommodates the 20-year growth projection but through a growth pattern of higher density.